jwplayer/ott-web-app/docs/features/series.md

 # Series
 Series enables customers to bundle episodic content such as TV shows and learning courses or non-episodic content like sports leagues events.
 By organizing content into a series, viewers are guided through the content.

-Series have a predefined sequence of episodes and can be split in seasons
+Series have a predefined sequence of episodes and can be split in seasons.

 <img title="" src="img/series.jpg" alt="Series" width="580">

 Series are tagged with `Series` in [shelves and libraries](shelves-and-libraries.md):

 <img title="" src="img/series-in-library.jpg" alt="Series in library" width="581">

 Series are defined through 'series playlist'.
 This is handled in the first piece of this article.

 In the near future JW player will native series construct.
 This is handled in the second part of this article.

 ## Series through playlist

-### Creating series playlists in the dashboard

 Series are not a native construct in the JW Dashboard at this moment.
 So customers create a 'series playlist' and set the sequences and episodes using custom parameters.

+### Creating series playlists in the dashboard
-The [JW manual](https://support.jwplayer.com/articles/build-an-ott-apps-series-playlist) describes the following process to do this:
+The [JW manual](https://support.jwplayer.com/articles/build-an-ott-apps-series-playlist) describes the following process to create a serie playlist:
 1. Create a Series playlist that automatically adds media as episodes based on series tag, e.g. `seriesId_xdAqW8ya`
 2. Upload the media items and
    - tag them with the series id.
 E.g. `seriesId_xdAqW8ya`
    - provide it with the episode number e.g. `episodeNumber: 1`
    - provide it with the season number e.g. `seasonNumber: 1`
 3. Add a media item that points to the series playlist using a parameter, e.g:  `seriesId: xdAqW8ya`.
 It's used as the card:
 4. Add the card to playlists  used in [shelves and libraries](shelves-and-libraries.md) E.g. library 'All Shows'

 ### Series in libraries and shelves
 [Shelves and libraries](shelves-and-libraries.md) load their data using the [GET playlist endpoint](https://developer.jwplayer.com/jwplayer/reference/get_v2-playlists-playlist-id).
 Some items in this  playlis refer to series.
 These are identified using the `seriesId` , which links to the  playlist that contains the episodes.

    ```
    GET playlist/o45EkQBf